Tuesday, 23 April 2024

 The father of the 'holy Fox' had wanted to bring Catholicism and Anglicanism together.
 The son hoped to promote peace on the continent.
 Perhaps the Germans and the Poles and the Hungarians- after dividing up Czechoslavakia between them, could come to an agreement regarding eating up the Soviet Union.
 Sadly, Stalin was quicker off the mark in getting a deal with Hitler to gobble up Poland.
 What took Halifax & Co by surprise was France's sudden and complete collapse.
 Britain stood alone.

 Anyway, as in the First World War, so too in the Second- the British Indian Army didn't do particularly well while the Provinces (which were now autonomous) were corrupt and badly run.
 Famine had returned while Ethnic Cleansing was now State sponsored.
 Halifax supported Atlee's 'cut and run' policy.
 India was a shithole.
-There was neither profit nor honor to be got from there.
+There was neither profit nor honour to be got from there save for hypocritical followers of the Mahacrackpot.

 No comments: